 What is ADD/ADHD?

 Attention Deficit Hyperactivity Disorder (formerly known as ADD) is a neurobiological condition that affects people in different ways.
 While symptoms are present in childhood, they can often be overlooked.
 Frequently, it is not until adolescence or adulthood that it becomes obvious that something is wrong.
-When finally diagnosed, it can often be a relief to know why you have struggled for so long and that something can be done about it.
+When finally diagnosed, it can often be a relief to know why things have been such a struggle for so long and that something can be done about it.

-Few clinicians are trained to test for ADHD.
+Few clinicians are trained to test for ADD/ADHD.
 This is why there are so many misdiagnoses or under-diagnoses.
-Also, ADHD presents in many different ways.
+Also, ADD/ADHD presents in many different ways.
 There can be subtle differences between men and women, and symptoms may change over time.
-Teens and adults may get treated for symptoms that are secondary to ADHD - such as anxiety, depression, substance use, or low self esteem - and never know the real issue.
-This is why it is essential to be assessed by a clinician who has specific training and experience in ADHD.
+Teens and adults may get treated for symptoms that are secondary to ADD/ADHD - such as anxiety, depression, substance use, or low self esteem - and never know the real issue.
+This is why it is essential to be assessed by a clinician who has specific training and experience in ADD/ADHD.

 Call or email for a free 15 minute consultation